raspy135/Qun-synthesizer/README.md

 * [Firmware](https://github.com/raspy135/Qun-synthesizer/tree/master/firmware): For firmware updates.

-**We are looking for Pull requests for patches, we will add it to this repository**
+**We are looking for pull requests for patches, we will add it to this repository**

 **We are looking for your feedback!
 For generic impression / feedback, email to info@nunomo.com**